anilmainali/easyTravel-Selenium/README.md

 #### Step 6 :Import Selenium Jars into Project

-## Create your First Selenium Script using EasyTravel App.
+## Create your First Selenium Script using easyTravel App.

 ## Resources